ifm/documentation/O3R/Parameters/parameters.md

 |--|--|
 |`framerate`|Defines the number of frames captured each second|

-The FPS highly depends on the applied imager settings (exposure mode and times, filters, etc.).
-Higher exposure times, for example, negatively impact the overall FPS.
+For the O3R system the FPS is independent from the applied imager settings (exposure mode and times, filters, etc.).
+Higher exposure times, for example, will **not** negatively impact the system's FPS.
 The O3R is designed to achieve 20 FPS in the 2 m and 4 m modes, *regardless* of applied settings.
-Higher FPS may be achievable by reducing the applied settings.

 ### Channel selection and channel value
 |Variable name|Short description|